UBC-MDS/datasci_salaries_py/doc/reflection-milestone4.md

 - Sorted highest paying countries based on median to provide an overall sense of higher paying countries.
 - Replaced `education_level` with `remote_work` in the histogram.
 - Made salary range vertical for heatmap to increase legibility for the plot and separate it visually from the rest of the plots.
-- Added top 5 highest paying countries based on median as a text box  .
+- Added top 5 highest paying countries based on median as a text box.
 - Made the dropdown title of sidebar more intuitive.
 - Moved salary range bar above the map to show that it is a global parameter controlling the whole dashboard.